space-ros/demos/README.md

 Please refer to the [dockerfile repo](https://github.com/space-ros/docker/tree/main/space_robots) for instructions on running the existing demos

-## This repo is foked from Space ROS.
+## This repo is forked from Space ROS.
 To check out my work pls open "cadre_demo"